 Under Chapter 414, a hearing file may be sent directly to hearing at any time.
 If local meetings or mediation is required, the hearing record is opened as scheduled and continued to an indefinite date to allow time for those alternative dispute resolution processes to occur.
 If the parties do not resolve their dispute, the hearing is reconvened on the evidence at some future date.

-Parties are responsible for all costs of arbitration or hearing pursuant to Minn.
+Parties are responsible for all costs of dispute resolution and hearing pursuant to Minn.
 Stat. § 414.12, Subd.
 3.